 Traditional speaker improvement methods require you to know your material, practice, and get better at communicating.

 The Art of Bullshit throws caution to the wind, and concentrates on building your resilience and adaptability.

 The best part of this approach is that it's a very safe space to fail, and we learn best when we fail.
 Frog in your throat?
 Cat got your tongue?
 No problems; blame the fact you were put on the spot.
 20:20 hindsight given you the best retort or pun 20 minutes too late?
 Lock it away for next time.

 Come along and watch the show.
 You don't have to speak, the fuller the audience the better!

 Each of the games also allow, without obligation, the audience to ask questions, and engage in the Bullshit.
 This can sometimes be even funnier than the presentation!

-Those who do speak will have the chance to play a game of their choice, and one lucky speaker will win the highly coveted Bullshit of the Evening award.
+Those who do speak will have the chance to play a game of their choice, and a lucky speaker or two will win the highly coveted Bullshit Artist of the Evening award!